 Labor Law 241 and the Industrial Code set forth safety actions and equipment that must be provided to all workers.

-If you suspect that your injury is the result of an unsafe working environment that does not adhere to the New York Law Laws, you should seek counsel from an experienced construction accident attorney immediately.
+If you suspect that your injury is the result of an unsafe working environment that does not adhere to the New York Laws, you should seek counsel from an experienced construction accident attorney immediately.
 Working with an attorney will provide you with the best information and guidance to make sure all pre-lawsuit requirements are met, all necessary evidence is collected, and help you effectively build your case.

 • $40,000,000 A Brooklyn jury awarded a $40 million verdict to a 53-year-old construction worker who was disabled after being hit by a Verizon truck.